2021 DCHS Annual Meeting

-The meeting was held outside at Lunney Lake Farm Park.
+We held the 2021 DCHS Annual Meeting meeting outside Lunney Lake Farm Park.
 Luckily the weather cooperated.
-The meeting covered a lot of ground and included a business meeting, a special guest presenter.
+The meeting covered a lot of ground and included a business meeting and a special guest presentation.
 And like many Wisconsin events ended with coffee, food, and conversation.

 The project partners were awarded a Wisconsin Humanities Council mini-grant for project planning and public listening sessions.
-A second phase will be the implementation of the interpretive plan developed during the planning and public listening sessions.
-The final report can be found here.
+The next phase will implement the interpretive plan’s recommendations.
+You can find the final report here.

 Danielle Benden’s Bio